Sherryjsph3/when-in-barcelona-frontend/README.md

 # When in Barcelona

-A MERN Stack application that showcases Barcelona's top 10 attractions to visit.
-When in Barcelona gives you a quick view with the ability to create new attractions update or delete existing attractions.
+A MERN Stack application that showcases Barcelona's top attractions to visit.
+When in Barcelona gives you a quick view with the ability to create new attractions update and/or delete existing landmarks.

 ## `Technologies Used`
 * HTML5